What causes Sweet’s syndrome?

 Endogenous granulocyte colony-stimulating factor.

-- Endogenous G-CSF is a cytokine that is produced by the body and is associated with an increased white blood cell and neutrophil count, and skin lesions in Sweet’s syndrome patients (Ozlem et al, 2011: 1975).
+- Endogenous G-CSF is a cytokine that is produced by the body and is associated with an increased neutrophil count and skin lesions in Sweet’s syndrome patients (Ozlem et al, 2011: 1975).

-- Research shows that patients with active Sweet’s syndrome have higher G-CSF levels than those whose disease is inactive, and G-CSF treatment can trigger Sweet’s syndrome (Ginarte and Toribio, 2011; Kawakami et al, 2004; Paydas, 2013: 87).
+- Research shows that patients with active Sweet’s syndrome have higher G-CSF levels than those whose disease is inactive, and G-CSF therapy (a treatment that helps you make more white blood cells) can trigger Sweet’s syndrome (Ginarte and Toribio, 2011; Kawakami et al, 2004; Paydas, 2013: 87).

 - An increased production of G-CSF caused by cancer cells is a factor in malignancy-associated Sweet’s syndrome (Foster et al, 2005: 145, 148).
 Research shows that blood cancers such as leukaemia cause an increase in interleukin 1/IL-1 (see below – ‘Other cytokines’) which affects G-CSF levels.
 G-CSF then recruits neutrophils to the skin via interleukin 6/IL-6 (Yang et al, 2017).

 - Granulocyte-macrophage colony-stimulating factor (GM-CSF), interferon gamma, and interleukins (IL-) 1, 2, 3, 6, and 8 can play a role in Sweet’s syndrome (Ginarte and Toribio, 2011; Kumar et al, 2004; Paydas, 2013: 87; Takano et al, 2017).

 - IL-6 has been linked to fever and pain in Sweet’s syndrome (Ozlem et al, 2011: 1975).

-- IL-6 may play a role in Sweet’s syndrome that has developed secondary to the autoimmune disease systemic lupus erythematosus.
-This is due to IL-6 and other cytokines being a factor in both conditions (Barton et al, 2011: 5).
+- IL-6 plays a role in Sweet’s syndrome that has developed secondary to the autoimmune condition, systemic lupus erythematosus, IL-6 and other cytokines being a factor in both conditions (Barton et al, 2011: 5).

 Barton, J., Pincus, L., Yazdany, J., Richman, N., McCalmont, T., Gensler, L., Dall’Era, M. and Fye, K. (2011) Association of Sweet’s Syndrome and Systemic Lupus Erythematosus.
 Case Reports in Rheumatology; Article ID 242681, 6 pages (Hindawi online).